Lightning-AI/pytorch-lightning/docs/source-pytorch/common/lightning_module.rst

 .. note::
     `WikiText2` is used in a manner that does not create a train, test, val split.
 This is done for illustrative purposes only.
-    A proper split can be created in :meth:`lightning.pytorch.core.module.LightningModule.setup` or :meth:`lightning.pytorch.core.module.LightningDataModule.setup`.
+    A proper split can be created in :meth:`lightning.pytorch.core.LightningModule.setup` or :meth:`lightning.pytorch.core.LightningDataModule.setup`.

 .. note::